How to Prevent Stink Bugs This Fall

 Turn Off the Lights

 Stink bugs are attracted to light, which is why you will want to keep any outdoor lighting to a minimum.
-At night, you'll want to pull down your window blinds and turn off the porch lights so light won't spill outside.
+At night, you'll want to pull down your window blinds and turn off outdoor lighting apparatuses so light won't spill outside.

 Reduce Moisture & Ventilate

-Try your best to dry up any moisture that is built up around your home.
+Try your best to dry up any moisture that is built up around your home or business.
 This step can go a long way in preventing pest infestations.
 You will want to check around clogged drains and leaking pipes for any extra water.

-You also want to make sure your home has good airflow.
-This means making sure your basements are properly ventilated, as well as any crawl spaces, attics, basements, and garages.
+You also want to make sure your structure has good airflow.
+This means making sure your basements and storage rooms, as well as any crawl spaces, attics, or garages, are properly ventilated.
 This will eliminate any harboring points.

-You might want to use a dehumidifier in these spaces and make sure that you put screens over your attic vents and chimney.
+You might want to use a dehumidifier in these spaces and make sure that you put screens over your attic vents, chimneys, and any other port leading outside.

 Check Your Belongings